-Our minicourses are designed for professionals with existing qualifications, significant work experience or both.
+Our courses are designed for emerging and existing professionals with existing qualifications, significant work experience or both.
 The objectives, concepts, activities and assessments are aimed at more than simple application of knowledge; this stage of professional learning is about transformation, the application of your professional identity and consideration of how to apply specialist and technical knowledge to contexts and contingencies.
-In other words, USQ UpSkill is about levelling up your professional knowledge and practice.
+In other words, UniSQ UpSkill is about levelling up your professional knowledge and practice.

 Here are some key frameworks that have informed the development of this learning platform.

-This is one of the key ideas embedded in the design of USQ UpSkill.
+This is one of the key ideas embedded in the design of UniSQ UpSkill.

 Eichinger and Lombardo (1996) developed the 70:20:10 model of learning in the mid-1990s, proposing that in effective professional learning, only 10% of learning comes about through formal learning and reading, 20% is from mentoring, coaching or colleagues and 70% is from application of tasks and participating in the workplace.

-This is why USQ UpSkill’s minicourses support modern learners to develop flexible and relevant skills that are transferable between contexts and settings.
-Our learning experience embeds activities and assessments that are relevant to the workplace, and provide multiple opportunities to transform and evaluate concepts in your practice.
+This is why UniSQ UpSkill’s courses support modern learners to develop flexible and relevant skills that are transferable between contexts and settings.
+Our learning experience embeds activities and assessments that are relevant to the workplace, and provides multiple opportunities to transform and evaluate concepts in your practice.